-Following the rapid escalation of the Coronavirus disease (Covid-19) in early 2020, it was declared a public health emergency of international concern at the end of January, and a Pandemic on 11 March, by the WHO1.
-Although global in nature, the pandemic unfolds in different ways in different countries, and it has become quite apparent that adopting a globally standardised set of interventions can have unexpected and disproportionate impacts on the poorest people in the poorest regions.
-While the immediate health impacts remain the primary focus of attention in many countries, these secondary impacts are becoming increasingly apparent, requiring urgent attention.
-This piece draws on a series of case studies from four countries where Concern Worldwide works, Bangladesh, Malawi, Somalia and Sierra Leone.
-The report itself focuses on the secondary impact of Covid-19 and the in-country response on people's livelihoods, their access to food, changes in prices, and their access to health care and children's access to education.
+This piece draws on a series of case studies from four countries where Concern Worldwide works: Bangladesh, Malawi, Somalia and Sierra Leone.
+The report itself focuses on the secondary impact of Covid-19 and the in-country response on people's livelihoods, their access to food and water, changes in prices, and their access to health care and children's access to education.
 It also looks at how people are coping and how they have engaged with formal support programmes that have been provided.

-1.0 Country Overview
+2.0 Country Overview

-As Table 1 shows, the official recorded figures for the number of cases and deaths in each of the countries in question is relatively low but runs against the perception that the virus is much more widespread and had been circulating in the communities for quite a long time.
+As Table 1 shows, the official recorded figures for the number of cases and deaths in each of the countries in question is relatively low, even if there is a widespread perception that the virus is much more widespread4 and has been circulating within the population for quite a long time.

 Cases # Deaths Population

-Bangladesh 304,583 4,127 164,689,383
+Bangladesh 432,333 6,194 164,689,383

-Malawi 5,496 173 19,201,940
+Malawi 5,965 185 19,129.952

-Somalia 3,275 95 15,893,222
+Somalia 4,301 107 15,893,222

-Sierra Leone 2,013 70 7,976,983
+Sierra Leone 2,391 74 7,976,983